3490ViperDrive/ScoutingPASS/README.md

 <div id="top"></div>
+THIS ONE IS NEW AND FUNCTIONS!!!!!!! (mostly);

+but  just go here next time
+ https://sites.google.com/view/3490scoutingform/home?authuser=1
-THIS ONE IS NEW AND FUNCTIONS!!!!!!! (mostly) qr codes work just go here next time https://sites.google.com/view/3490scoutingform/home?authuser=1 come get me for the username and password
+ (come get me for the username and password)
- Scouting P.A.S.S.

 #### A scouting system for FIRST FRC competitions developed by [PWNAGE - Team #2451](https://pwnagerobotics.org).